-- Since fat renders out of the meat, sears on the griddle pan and filters through the cooking chamber, you will experience improved moisture and flavor.
+- The fat renders out of the meat, sears on the griddle pan, and filters through the cooking chamber.
+So, you will experience improved moisture and flavor.

 - No need to have an additional water and grease tray, since it’s already incorporated.

 - A reverse flow smoker is easy to install and set up, it only takes a few minutes.